cavediverchris/My-Ansible-Playbooks/README.md

 ## Setting up Ansible within Windows Subsystem for Linux (WSL)
+I've assembled this guide based on material from Jeff Geerling (https://www.youtube.com/watch?v=N7tgLVCXup4&t=2414s) and from the official Ansible documentation.

 Follow the instructions at this Microsoft article to guide you through the process - I've extracted the key steps here.